spotDL/spotify-downloader/docs/index.md

 <!---
 !!!
-IF EDITING THE README, ENSURE TO COPY THE WHOLE FILE TO index.md in `/docs/`
+IF EDITING THE README, ENSURE TO COPY THE WHOLE FILE TO index.md in `/docs/` ALSO MAKE SURE TO REMOVE ANY HTML TAGS
 --->

 # spotDL v4